lcalisto/workshop-spatial-graphql/README.md

 comment on function app_public.authenticate(text, text) is 'Creates a JWT token that will securely identify a person and give them certain permissions.
 This token expires in 2 days.';
 ```
-##### Using the Authorized User
+#### Using the Authorized User

-Now that we have the authentication function we can create another function that returns the logged person.
+Now that we have the authentication function we can create another useful function that returns the logged person.

 ```sql
 create function app_public.current_person() returns app_public.person as $$